What is neuromuscular transmission?

 When depolarizing agents are used, no fade occurs, and the height of the four responses indicates the level of block.2

 When no responses are detected to TOF stimulation, the post tetanic count (PTC) is the only way to measure the neuromuscular block.
 A tetanic stimulation (50 Hz) is generated for five seconds and post-tetanic responses to single twitch stimulation are counted.
-The larger the PTC, i.e., the number of detected responses, the sooner the normal TOF responses return.
+The larger the PTC, i.e., the number of detected responses, the sooner the normal TOF responses return.2

 Monitoring of neuromuscular block in five steps

 1. Properly secure the sensor of choice (as depicted on page 1).
-Press measurement start-up. monitor will start the measurement by setting the stimulus current automatically and by performing a reference measurement.
+Press measurement start-up.
+Monitor will start the measurement by setting the stimulus current automatically and by performing a reference measurement.
 With the unrelaxed patient, TOF% is 100.

-step 1 to monitor nmb
+Step 1 to monitor neuromuscular block

 2. Non-depolarizing relaxants cause a fade in the responses, indicated by a lower TOF% and a slope in the bar graph.
 Depolarizing relaxants result in an equal drop in all four responses, without fade.

-step 3 to monitor nmb
+Step 3 to monitor neuromuscular block.

 4. During surgery and in critical care, TOF Count is used to maintain steady optimal level of neuromuscular block.
 When TOF Count exceeds a level set by the user, the GE HealthCare monitor will give a “Block recovery” message

-step 4 to monitor nmb
+Step 4 to monitor neuromuscular block

 5. Based on type of reversal agent you want to use; you can time the administration by using TOF % and twitch count.
 For safe extubation, TOF% should be higher than 903 .

-step 5 to monitor nmb
+Step 5 to monitor neuromuscular block

 How to interpret the NMT values

 When neuromuscular block deepens, different stimulation modes may be needed to assess the relaxation status.
-The following table describes the depth of relaxation4.
+The following table describes the depth of relaxation4 .

 Depth of relaxation